Project Status

 Sandy Lake Special Planning Area is approximately 400 hectares of land located west of Sandy Lake and north of Hammonds Plains Road in Bedford.
 The Regional Municipal Planning Strategy identifies these lands as a potential growth area where sewer and water services may be extended to allow the development of a new community.
 The recently completed Future Serviced Communities (FSC) Study provides the required background technical information to help the Municipality and the Province determine the feasibility of extending water and wastewater services, upgrading transportation infrastructure, and assessing the environmental and cultural impacts of developing these lands.
 Preliminary modeling suggests that the lands could accommodate approximately 8,000 residential units.

 On May 16, 2025, the provincial Minister of Growth and Development directed the municipality to begin comprehensive neighbourhood planning, also known as secondary planning, for the Sandy Lake Special Planning Area.
 A comprehensive neighbourhood planning process considers all aspects of planning a new neighbourhood.
 Strategic investments in infrastructure, parks and facilities may also be identified.
 The outcome is new municipal policies and regulations to guide and support new development in the area informed by HRM priority plans, public consultation, collaboration with internal and external review agencies, proposals from landowners, and supporting studies.
+A pre-recorded presentation outlining the planning process can be found here.

 Background